 When you work with the best financial advisors you’re essentially paying for their expertise.
 They pick stocks and build a portfolio based on their knowledge of the market.
 The more active your advisor is, however, the more it will cost you.

-An alternative to using a human financial advisor is to work with the best robo-advisors.
-These are proprietary algorithms that use technology to manage your portfolio.
+An alternative to using a human financial advisor is to work with the robo-advisors.
+These robo-advisors differ from brokerage accounts, as they’re are proprietary algorithms that use technology to manage your portfolio.
 They basically automate the entire investing process.
 You may want to start with a robo-advisor and level up to making your own trades with one of these best online brokerage accounts.

-One of the benefits of using a robo-advisor is that it allows you to invest in a pre-picked portfolio while leveraging investing strategies like tax-loss harvesting.
+One of the benefits of using one of the best robo-advisors is that you’re provided a a pre-picked portfolio while leveraging investing strategies like tax-loss harvesting.
 You essentially get a lot of the expertise a human advisor would give you at a fraction of the cost.

 These different types of accounts each come with their own costs and benefits.
 You’ll need to first identify your overall investing goal before figuring out which type of account will work best for you.